PhenixCollaboration/web/_about/dap.md

 * use of a highly readable and an easy-to-edit syntax for content creation (the so-called *Markdown* syntax)

 To this end, the popular <a href="http://jekyllrb.com/">Jekyll</a> website generator is used, with additional tools (Javascript libraries and advanced stylesheets) for optimal user experience.
+For information on how to add or edit content on this site please see the
+{% include navigation/pagelink.md folder=site.about name='howto' tag='"How-to"' -%} page.

-##### Other technologies
+##### DAP Technologies
+In addition to serving materials hosted locally on this website it has another important function i.e. to serve as a portal to PHENIX resources placed on (or using) the following platforms:
 * {% include navigation/pagelink.md folder=site.results name='zenodo' tag='Zenodo'-%}, an open science digital repository at CERN.
 * {% include navigation/pagelink.md folder=site.results name='hepdata' tag='HEPData' -%}, a CERN-based repository for publication-related data.
 * {% include navigation/pagelink.md folder=site.analysis name='rivet' tag='Rivet' -%}, a toolkit for validation of MC generators and code preservation.
+* {% include navigation/pagelink.md folder=site.analysis name='reana' tag='Reana' -%}, a platform for reproducible analysis.
 * {% include navigation/findlink.md name='github' tag='GitHub'-%}: where PHENIX maintains a set of repositories.
 * {% include navigation/pagelink.md name='inspire' folder=site.results tag='Inspire' %}: a trusted community hub helping researchers find accurate scholarly information.